pammacdotnet/TypstPaper/paper.typ

 #[
   #let left = ```tex \left```
   #let right = ```tex \right```
   Typst offers robust support for mathematical expressions, providing a syntax that is both intuitive and powerful.
 To enter math mode, it is only necessary to enclose mathematical expressions within dollar signs (`$...$`).
 For display-style equations, spaces or newlines can be added between the dollar signs and the content.
 Typst's math mode supports a wide range of symbols and functions, including Greek letters, operators, and more.
 Subscripts and superscripts are handled using the underscore (`_`) and caret (`^`) symbols, respectively.
 For example, `$x^2$` renders as $x^2$, and `$a_b$` renders as $a_b$.
 Additionally, Typst automatically scales delimiters like parentheses and brackets to fit their content, similar to LaTeX's #left and #right commands.
-This ensures that complex expressions are rendered clearly and accurately.
-For instance, the Typst math code in @fig:sm allows the typesetting of the Lagrangian of the Standard Model of Physics (@fig:rsm).
+This ensures that complex expressions are rendered accurately.
+For instance, the math code in @fig:sm allows the typesetting of the Lagrangian of the Standard Model of particl physics.
 ]

 #figure(
+  placement: none,
   kind: image,
   raw-size(0.94em, lagrangian),
   caption: [Typst code for the Lagrangian of the Standard Model], ) <fig:sm>

-#figure(
+This theory, describing three of the four known fundamental forces (electromagnetic, weak and strong interactions), is rendered in @fig:rsm.
-  caption: [Rendering of the code in @fig:sm], frame({
+#figure(placement: none, caption: [Rendering of the code in @fig:sm], frame({
   set par(leading: 0pt)
   scale(99.6%, eval(lagrangian.text, scope: (mathbf: mathbf)))
-  }),
-) <fig:rsm>
+})) <fig:rsm>

 #let Quick-Maths = package-link("Quick-Maths")